 High School FAQ's

-What high school grades are offered for the 2025-2026 academic year?
+What high school grades are offered for the 2026-2027 academic year?

-We are excited to welcome 9th graders for the 2025-2026 school year.
-Expected launch for 10th grade is coming soon in the
+We are excited to welcome 10th graders for the 2026-2027 school year.
+Expected launch for 11th grade is coming soon in the

-2026-2027 academic year.
+2027-2028 academic year.

-What college class will my freshman be taking?
+What class will my freshman be taking?

 “Analyzing and Interpreting Literature”

-Does the college class have an extra expense?
+Does the online college course through Modern States have an extra expense?

 This will NOT add an additional expense and is not a required part of the class.